jykob/teamspeak-bot/README.md

 Checks periodically for clients that haven't been active for given amount of time.
 If such clients are found, move them to specified _AFK_ channel.

+If the bot doesn't find _AFK_ channel, it will try to create one.

 ### Banned names

 Kicks out any clients with configured nickname.